StoneOrbits/VortexEngine/docs/duo_special_functions_guide.md

 **While off:** Click the button rapidly 5 times to activate the lock feature.
 **When locked:** Click the button rapidly 5 times to unlock.

-Hold the navigation button and release when the lights go out to power off the Duo.

 ## Advanced Menus